Droving: History

-Droving stock to market—usually on foot and often with the aid of dogs—has a very long history in the Old World.
+Droving stock to market—usually on foot and often with the aid of dogs—has a very long history.
 There has been droving since people in cities found it necessary to source food from distant supplies.

 Around 5,000 years ago the builders of Stonehenge in southwest England feasted in the Stone Age on pigs and cattle and other animals from as far as northeast Scotland, some 700 km away.
 Romans are said to have had drovers and their flocks following their armies to feed their soldiers.

 Cattle drives were an important feature of the settlement of both the western United States and of Australia.
 In 1866, cattle drives in the United States moved 20 million head of cattle from Texas to railheads in Kansas.
 In Australasia, long distance drives of sheep also took place.
 In these countries these drives covered great distances—800 miles Texas to Kansas—with drovers on horseback, supported by wagons or packhorses.
 Drives continued until railways arrived.
 In some circumstances driving very large herds long distances remains economic.